taborrr/qbio_proj/README.md

    ```

 ## Next Steps
-1. Download the reference and query phage genomes.
+1. Download the reference and query phage genomes to the subfolder.
 2. Perform genome alignments using Minimap2.
 3. Visualize the alignments with Progressive Mauve and/or CIRCOS.